4.8 out of 5 Stars on TrustPilot

 Insulation materials and window glazing

-The ultimate aim of any insulation project is to bring the U-value of your property down below the industry standard 0.3 W/m2k for external walls.
+The ultimate aim of any insulation project is to bring the U-value of your property down below the industry standard of 0.3 W/m2k for external walls.
 However, the figures differ for the roof at 0.15 W/m2k and 1.6 W/m2k for windows.
 Therefore, you need to consider a whole-house solution.
 Adding double or triple glazing to a Mineral Wool external wall insulation system would ensure that the industry standards are met, whilst also dealing with the issues of cold bridging.
-Windows and external wall insulation tends to be priced differently.
+Windows and external wall insulation tend to be priced differently.
 Most window glazing options are priced per window, whilst insulation is priced per board or per square metre.
 You can see that detailed in the table below.
 The thickness of the insulation boards directly correlates to the thickness required to reach a U-value of 0.3 W/m2k.

 Cost